 Policy Rationale for Amendment Synopsis of Amendment T-8 Challenge Remove requirement for conformity in 5 years from the date the CTC Source Protection Plan became effective.
-Transition Clarity REC-1.
+Transition Clarity Text to clarify when a threat is considered 'existing' for an in-progress development proposal in accordance with Policy REC-1.
 Additionally, text to specify that, for transitioning applications that would result in an increase of impervious surface, a water balance assessment, or equivalent, is still generally required.
 However, based on the location and scale of development, the Planning Approval Authority has a certain level of flexibility regarding water balance requirements.
 GEN-1 Flexibility Establish a common site-specific exemption authority for Risk Management Officials.
 SWG-3 Clarity Revised policy text to ensure intent of policy is achieved.
 SNO-1 Challenge Change the approach to addressing potential future significant drinking water threats in the WHPA - B (VS = 10), WHPA - E (VS \geq 9), and the remainder of the issues contributing area (Chloride, Sodium) from prohibition to management.
-SAL-10 SAL-11 Can Address moderate and law dripping water threats as a result of the application of read solt in all vulnerable areas SAL-12 Gap Address moderate and low drinking water threats as a result of the application of road salt in all vulnerable areas.
+SAL-10 SAL-11 Com Address as adorete and law driving water threats as a variety of the annihilation of read selt in all vulnerable areas SAL-12 Gap Address moderate and low drinking water threats as a result of the application of road salt in all vulnerable areas.
 SAL-13 REC-1 Clarity/Challenge a) Revised policy text to ensure intent of policy is achieved; b) Exempting development on lands down-gradient of municipal wells within the Tier 3 Water Budget WHPA-Q2 Area from having to produce a water balance assessment demonstrating that predevelopment recharge will be maintained (less onerous recharge maintenance requirements); c) Adding "site alteration" to the types of applications requiring BMPs with the goal of maintaining predevelopment recharge; d) Removing the water balance exemption for single family dwellings that represent major development (500m2 or greater), while still exempting the majority of single family dwellings (i.e. less than 500m2) and now exempting applications for non-major development (less than 500m2) that require site plan control (prevents minor site alterations with little to no increase in impervious cover that trigger Site Plan review from needing a water balance); e) Harmonizing the Explanatory Document with the policy to clarify whether associated implementing official plan (OP) or Zoning By-law Amendment (ZBA) applications must also comply with REC-1 Policy 2; and f) Policy applicability for agricultural uses, agriculture-related uses, or on-farm diversified uses where the total impervious surface does not exceed 10 per cent of the lot.